msgrigorovich/SQL/README.md

 In fact, as mentioned above, we can track the user’s saving at any step he takes.
 Therefore, a user, for example, may accidentally spend some currency and ask us to roll back this change.
 There may be a lot of options, but not all of them are worthy of attention.

 I would also like to note that I did not say above, the user’s state is most often issued encrypted (_that’s why the field is called `state_encode`_).
 This is done from the point of view of optimizing data storage and security.
 In the example table with the output data, I did not encrypt them, just for clarity.
-But if they are encrypted, then you need to use the `decrypt`-function (-depending on what DBMS you have-), or any online decoder.
+But if they are encrypted, then you need to use the `decrypt`-function (_depending on what DBMS you have_), or any online decoder.

 ___